Deep-COVID: Predicting COVID-19 From Chest X-Ray Images Using Deep Transfer Learning: Experimental Results

 \subsection{Model Sensitivity and Specificity}

-As we can see from previous part, each model predicts a probability score showing the chance of the image being COVID-19.
-We can then compare these scores with a threshold to infer if the image is COVID-19 or not (if the score is bigger than the threshold it will be predicted as COVID-19).
-The predicted labels are then used to estimate the sensitivity and specificity of each model.
-Depending on the value of cut-off threshold, we can get different sensitivity and specificity rates for each model.
+Each model predicts a probability score showing the chance of the image being COVID-19.
+We can then compare these scores with a threshold to infer if the image is COVID-19 or not.
+The predicted labels are used to estimate the sensitivity and specificity of each model.
+Depending on the value of the cut-off threshold, we can get different sensitivity and specificity rates for each model.

 Tables \ref{tab:resnet_thresh}, \ref{tab:resnet50_thresh}, \ref{tab:squeezenet_thresh}, and \ref{tab:densenet_thresh} show the sensitivity and specificity rates for different thresholds, using ResNet18, ResNet50, SqueezeNet, and DenseNet-121 models, respectively.
-As we can see, all these models achieve very promising results, in which for a sensitivity rate of around 97\%, their specificity rate is in the range of 84-97\%.
-SqueezeNet and ResNet50 achieve slightly better performance than the other models.
+As we can see, all these models achieve very promising results, and the best performing model obtains a sensitivity rate of 98\% and specificity rate of 92.9\%.
+SqueezeNet and ResNet18 achieve slightly better performance than the other models.